 Trim Level Breakdown

-The Evolution is offered in two distinct trim levels: GSR and MR.
+The Evolution is offered in two trim levels: GSR and MR.

-The GSR comes with the five-speed manual, while standard features include Recaro seats, Brembo brakes, 18-inch alloy wheels, automatic climate control, cruise control, a six-speaker, 140-watt AM/FM/CD sound system, Mitsubishi's FUSE infotainment system with Bluetooth connectivity and voice command functionality and a USB input.
+The GSR comes with the five-speed manual transmission.
+The list of standard features includes Recaro seats, Brembo brakes, 18-inch alloy wheels, automatic climate control, cruise control, a six-speaker, 140-watt AM/FM/CD sound system controlled by a 6.1-inch touch screen, HD Radio, SiriusXM Satellite radio with a free three-month trial, Mitsubishi's FUSE infotainment system with Bluetooth connectivity and voice command functionality and a USB input.
 For better or for worse the GSR features a prominent, oversized rear spoiler.

 The MR uses the six-speed dual-clutch transmission and also features unique BBS 18-inch forged alloy wheels and a conservative rear lip spoiler.

-Highlights from the options list include leather upholstery, a navigation system, a 710-watt Rockford Fosgate premium sound system and LED interior accent lights.
+Highlights from the options list include leather upholstery, a 710-watt Rockford Fosgate premium sound system, LED interior accent lights and a navigation system that also adds a larger 7-inch touch screen, voice command and voice command.

 All Evolution models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag, traction and stability control systems and a tire-pressure monitoring system.

-Without a doubt, the long-term rival Subaru Impreza WRX STI Hatchback is the biggest competitor for the Mitsubishi Lancer Evolution X, but the Mazda Mazdaspeed3 and new Ford Focus ST are strong competitors as well, although they forgo all-wheel drive for front-wheel drive.
+Without a doubt, the long-term rival Subaru Impreza WRX STI Hatchback is the biggest competitor for the Mitsubishi Lancer Evolution X. The Ford Focus ST is strong competitor as well but it eschews all-wheel drive in favor of a more traditional front-wheel drive setup.